How Business Rates are calculated

 Revised rateable values come into effect from 1 April 2023.
 The next revaluation will be in three years

-Rateable values aren't set by the council but by the Valuation Office Agency, who are part of HM Revenues and Customs.
+Rateable values aren't set by the council but by the Valuation Office Agency, which is part of HM Revenues and Customs.

 The multiplier